-Week 1 Week 2 Week 3 to 4 Week 5 to 6 Range of Motion (ROM) 0 - 100 degrees 0 - 120 degrees 0 - 120 degrees 0 - 130 degrees Rest, Ice and Elevation Periods of rest with leg raised (at heart level) and ice applied for 30 minutes, 6 to 8 times a day (to decrease swelling that is expected).
+Week 1 Week 2 to 4 Week 5 to 6 Rest, Ice and Elevation Periods of rest with leg raised (at heart level) and ice applied for 30 minutes, 6 to 8 times a day (to decrease swelling that is expected).
 Periods of rest with leg raised (at heart level) and ice applied for 30 minutes, 4 to 5 times a day (to decrease swelling that is expected).
 Activity Take short walks often, around the house, with a walker.
-Take short walks often, inside and outside the house, with or without a walker.
-Start swimming, stationary bike riding, golfing or dancing.
+Take short walks often, inside and outside the house, with recommended assistive device.
+Start surgeon approved activities.
 NO high impact activities.
 Walk long distances without tiring.
 Perform prescribed exercises at least twice daily.
 Perform prescribed exercises at least twice daily.
 Perform prescribed exercises at least twice daily.
 Return to work - this will vary from patient to patient.
-Self-directed exercises, strengthening and stretching become normal exercises for the rest of your life.
-Doctor Appointments 2-week follow-up with orthopedic surgeon 6-week follow-up with orthopedic surgeon
+Surgeon or physical therapist approved exercises, strengthening and stretching, become normal exercises for the rest of your life.
+Doctor Appointments Follow-up with orthopedic surgeon 6-week follow-up with orthopedic surgeon